tve/blog/content/2018/lp-wifi-esp8266-1.md

 - a simple TCP service cobbled together using netcat running on my desktop to accept the esp8266's TCP connections a log the data sent into a file

-And for comparison purposes I also used:

-- my secured/encrypted home Wifi network with a Senao access point
-- my Android cell phone in hot-spot mode
+And for comparison purposes I also used a secured/encrypted home Wifi network with a Senao access point and an Android cell phone in hot-spot mode.

-As I dove in I found a number of issues with my set-up, some of which I want to mention up-front:
+As I dove in I found two issues with my set-up, which I want to mention up-front.

-- The Wifi adapter in monitor mode misses some packets, specially some back-to-back packet combinations are systematically missed and I didn't find any tricks to fix that.
+The first is that the Wifi adapter in monitor mode misses some packets, specially some back-to-back packet combinations are systematically missed and I didn't find any tricks to fix that.

-- There seems to be a high packet loss between the esp8266 and the access point on the ODROID, which I cannot explain.
+The second issue is that there seems to be a high packet loss between the esp8266 and the access point on the ODROID, which I cannot explain.
 It happens whether the two systems are 1ft/30cm or 10ft/3m apart.
 I tried changing preamble sizes, etc, to no avail.
 I compared with using my home Wifi and realized it's not all that different plus, as we'll see, the number of retransmissions don't actually affect the overall outcome.

 ### First measurements

-The esp8266 runs a simple sketch (available at https://github.com/tve/low-power-wifi) in the Arduino framework.
+The esp8266 runs a [simple sketch](https://github.com/tve/low-power-wifi/tree/master/esp8266-deep-sleep)
+in the Arduino framework.
 The sketch starts by loading data from the real-time clock memory, which doesn't get lost during deep-sleep.
-The it initializes the Wifi in one of 4 modes based on the config data, connects to a TCP server on the network using the server's IP address (no DNS lookup). and then sends a line of text with some timing info to the server.
+Then it initializes the Wifi in one of 4 modes based on the config data, connects to a TCP server on the network using the server's IP address (no DNS lookup), and sends a line of text with some timing info to the server.
 Finally it goes back to deep-sleep.

-The 4 modes differ in the amount of information passed into the Wifi initialization functions:
-`WiFi.begin` and `WiFi.config`:
+The 4 modes differ in the amount of information passed into the Wifi initialization functions `WiFi.begin` and `WiFi.config`:

 mode | ssid, passwd | channel, bssid | ip, mask, gw, dns